 The team here are ardent dog lovers and there is even a hound in residence to make your pup feel right at home.
 If Mutley is not much into socialising that is okay too because there is the cosy Paddock Room with a roaring fire to curl up in front of.
 This is a definite go-to for those who are in the “gin and bear it” club with more than 30 to choose from.
 There is also a comprehensive wine list and two cask ales to tap for beer lovers.
 Pub grub is given a lift here with locally sourced produce such as the Derbyshire lamb and Coldeaton Jersey ice-cream fresh from the farm nearby.

 Derbyshire is a popular destination for dog owners who are reluctant to leave Rover behind and why should you with all that this county has to offer?
 You will find that the many pubs that allow dogs will jump through hoops for our furry friends with oodles of fresh water on tap (sometimes in a cask) and biscuit barrels behind the bar.
-Some of the best dog walks in Derbyshire are located close to the pubs and a vast range of pet friendly cottages in Derbyshire, so there’s no reason not to bring them.
+Some of the best dog walks in Derbyshire are located close to the pubs and a vast range of pet-approved holiday homes in Derbyshire, so there’s no reason not to bring them.